orstewar/ist346-content/labs/B.md

 1. How can you determine if you are a `root` user from the command line?
 1. Which command allows a user to elevate to run command as the super-user?
 1. What is a link?
 What are the two types of links?
-1. Write the linux command to move a file named `a.txt` in the `Documents` folder into the `Desktop` folder.
+1. Write the Linux command to move a file named `a.txt` in the `Documents` folder into the `Desktop` folder.
 Note: Assume both folders are the same parent directory.
-1. Write the linux command to list files in a folder two folder up from the current working directory.
+1. Write the Linux command to list files in a folder two folder up from the current working directory.
-1. Write the linux command to find the files that begin with the letter `t` in the `/bin` folder.
+1. Write the Linux command to find the files that begin with the letter `t` in the `/bin` folder.